 From 1977 to 1993 I served as Washington, D.C., counsel, then as vice president, and then as general counsel for the Alaska Federation of Natives, the statewide organization Alaska Natives organized in 1967 to urge Congress to settle Alaska Native land claims by enacting the Alaska Native Claims Settlement Act (ANCSA).
 From 1984 to 1986 I was counsel to the Governor of Alaska's Task Force on Federal-State-Tribal Relations and authored the Task Force's report on the history of Alaska Native tribal status that the Alaska Supreme Court later described as an analysis of "impressive scholarship."
 And from 2000 to 2009 I was a legal advisor to the leadership of the Alaska State Legislature regarding Alaska Native and Native American issues, including the application of the Indian Gaming Regulatory Act in Alaska.
 I also have written a two-volume history of the federal government's involvement with Alaska's indigenous Indian, Eskimo, and Aleut peoples from the Alaska purchase in 1867 to the enactment of ANCSA in 1971, Sold American: The Story of Alaska Natives and Their Land, 1867-1959, and Take My Land Take My Life: The Story of Congress's Historic Settlement of Alaska Native Land Claims, 1960-1971.
-Former Secretary of the Interior Stewart Udall, a distinguished former member of this Committee, has described Sold American as "the most important and comprehensive book about Alaska yet written."
+Former Secretary of the Interior Stewart Udall has described Sold American as "the most important and comprehensive book about Alaska yet written."
 And in 2006 the Alaska Historical Society named Sold American and Take My Land Take My Life two of the most important books that have been written about Alaska.

-I first testified before this Committee in 1977 and I very much appreciate the opportunity to testify again today on the ramifications of the decision of the U.S. Supreme Court in Carcieri v.
+I appreciate the opportunity to submit testimony on the subject of executive branch authority to acquire trust lands for Indian tribes subsequent to the decision of the U.S. Supreme Court in Carcieri v.
 Salazar, Slip Opinion No. 07-526 (February 24, 2009).